Blackdown Cadet Training Centre

-The Blackdown Cadet Summer Training Centre is a training centre for Cadets Canada located in CFB Borden, Ontario.
+Blackdown Cadet Summer Training Centre is a training centre for Cadets Canada operated by the Department of National Defence, located in CFB Borden, Ontario.
 Formerly known as the Army Cadet Summer Training Center Blackdown for Royal Canadian Army Cadets, it includes training for the Royal Canadian Air Cadets and Royal Canadian Sea Cadets since 2003.
-Its current commanding officer is Lieutenant Colonel David Forster.

 Description

-Blackdown CTC is the largest summer training centre for Canadian Cadet Organizations in Canada, with approximately 2500 cadets each summer enrolled in 2 or 4-week courses, with introductory courses lasting 2 weeks from July 7 - August 17, and Advanced/Instructor courses lasting from July 7 - August 2.
+Blackdown CTC is the largest summer training centre for Canadian Cadet Organizations in Canada, with approximately 2500 cadets each summer enrolled in 2 or 4-week courses, with introductory courses lasting 2 weeks, and Advanced/Instructor courses lasting from.
 As of 2025, the following courses are available: